budgetdad/Eternaldad/README.md

 Budget Dad content is written in one voice: Mwebe Morgan's.

 Not a persona.
-The actual person.
+The actual person.The Single Dad behind the scenes

 We do not tell you a household was tense.
 We tell you the exact moment when the boundary held or collapsed.
 We do not say a system failed.
 We identify the specific decision that produced the failure and explain why it mattered.

 ---

-## What Eternaldad Is Not
+## What Budget Dad Is Not

 - **Not inspirational parenting content** — "You've got this, warrior dad."
 We respect your intelligence enough to tell you what went wrong and what to do about it.
 - **Not generic budgeting advice** — "Save money by spending less."
 We give you $327.45, tracked to the cent, tested across 24 months, proven with six children.